ETS-ReactNative3/Google-and-FB-Login/README.md

 Follow [this](https://developers.facebook.com/docs/android/getting-started/) guide to configure a facebook app for Android.
 After facebook app is created, open `app-folder/android/app/src/main/res/values/strings.xml` and replace `{your-fb-app-id}` with facebook `APP ID` and `{your-fb-login-protocol-scheme}` with `FB APP Scheme`.

 Before running the app make sure you have created Key Hashes and SHA1 for facebook and google login respectively.
 For Android, having the Key Hashes and SHA1 is  a must for production and debug both build variants.

+If you are facing any problem, just open issue, i will try my best to resolve this issue ASAP.
+Also you can reach me via [Twitter](https://twitter.com/imhusnain1)